 MICHELLE BERTING BRETT - LEAD VOCALS

-Originally from Saskatchewan, Michelle trained in opera and theatre on scholarship at Dickinson State University in the U.S. and is an award winning graduate of the Music Theatre program at Sheridan College in Ontario, Canada.
+Born in Humboldt, Saskatchewan, Michelle trained in opera and theatre on scholarship at Dickinson State University in the U.S. and is an award-winning graduate of the Music Theatre Conservatory program at Sheridan College in Ontario, Canada.

-Michelle was invited to participate in the Eighth International Cabaret Conference at Yale and recent performances include singing background vocals for Ronnie Spector (lead singer of "The Ronettes"), recording with music legend Ronnie Hawkins, and guesting with Matt "Guitar" Murphy ("Blues Brothers") opening for Little Richard at B.B.
+Michelle was invited to participate in the Eighth International Cabaret Conference at Yale, and performance highlights include singing background vocals for Ronnie Spector (lead singer of "The Ronettes"), recording with music legend Ronnie Hawkins, and guesting with Matt "Guitar" Murphy ("Blues Brothers") opening for Little Richard at B.B.
 King Blues Club in NYC.
-Most recently Michelle opened for comic legend Bob Newhart with a 10 piece Big Band at Casino Rama in Toronto.
+Michelle was thrilled to open for comic legend Bob Newhart with a 10-piece Big Band at Casino Rama in Toronto.

 HARRY SHARPE - MUSIC DIRECTOR, KEYS, BACKGROUND VOCALS